sborkaproject/SP.Starter/README-EN.md

 To check examples of using the grid, see `index.nunj`, as well as the [bootstrap website](http://getbootstrap.com/css/#grid).

-For instance, if you need to make a grid of 10 columns, not of 12, then you can fix the corresponding mixins in `_layout.sass`.
-Breakpoints can be changed in `_variables.sass`
+For instance, if you need to make a grid of 10 columns, not of 12, then you can fix the corresponding mixins in `_layout.scss`.
+Breakpoints can be changed in `_variables.scss`

 ## SVG sprites